-Parents’ Points for Successful Career Development
+Pointers for Your Student's Successful Career Development

-Encourage your student to build career documentation early in the college years.
-Career documents such as a resume, a general cover letter, or a writing sample will be easier to develop if your son or daughter uses our services to learn these life-long skills.
+Build career documentation early in the college years.
+Career documents such as a resume, a cover letter draft, or a writing sample will be easier to develop if your son or daughter uses our services to learn these life-long skills.

 Support career exploration.
 It's ok if your student decides to change majors, although we wouldn't encourage this after the junior year.
 Simply majoring in something "because I'll get a job" oten results in dissatisfaction at best, or poor academics at worst.
 Let them find what they love early on.
 Success will follow by taking the right steps.

 Allow your student to make the career decisions.
 Everyone wants what's best for your child.
 Remember, though, they must find their own path.
 Most people change careers 4-6 times in their lifetime, so making informed decisions about a career is a skill everyone needs to develop.

 Get involved on campus.
 A large part of the college experience occurs beyond the classroom.
 Being involved with clubs, organizations, and events improves communication, teamwork, project management, and overall leadership skills - skills in high demand!